Robert Moffat (missionary): Family and early life

-Moffat was born of humble parentage in Ormiston, East Lothian.
-To find employment, he moved south to Cheshire in England as a gardener.
+At the age of sixteen, Moffat found employment in the gardens of the Earl of Moray at Donibristle.
+In 1813, he moved to Manchester, England and worked under John Smith, a merchant.
+Here he met Mary Smith, who would later become his wife.
 In 1814, whilst employed at West Hall, High Legh in Cheshire he experienced difficulties with his employer due to his Methodist sympathies.
-For a short period, after having applied successfully to the London Missionary Society (LMS) to become an overseas missionary, he took an interim post as a farmer, at Plantation Farm in Dukinfield (where he first met Mary his future wife).
+For a short period, after having applied successfully to the London Missionary Society (LMS) he took an interim post as a farmer, at Plantation Farm in Dukinfield (where he first met Mary his future wife).
 The job had been found for him by William Roby, who took Moffat under his wing for a year.
+Besides his early training as a gardener and farmer, and later as a writer, Moffat developed skills in building, carpentry, printing and as a blacksmith.
+Moffat also attended the religious services of Reverend Robert Caldwell.